tranlehaiquan/simple-component/readme.md

 Project Reactjs Component.
 Go from scratch /skrætʃ/.
   - Step up webpack to dev, transpiler react syntax, webpack dev serve.
   - Step up eslint.
-  - Publish project to NPM
+  - Publish project to NPM (Defined with one will be install)

 ## Step up project: